For the first time since The Three Doctors, Sue’s older brother, Gary, agreed to join us for an episode or two.

 Sue: So what?
-Nyssa can knock him up another one in a couple of hours.
+Nyssa can knock up another one in a couple of hours.
 I don’t see what the big deal is.
-It’s not as if he doesn’t get himself a new one.
+It’s not as if he doesn’t get a new one eventually.
 Get some perspective, Neil.

 The episode concludes with a brainwashed Tegan about to release some plague rats into the room.

-Sue: And that’s three terrible cliffhangers in a row.
+Sue: That’s three terrible cliffhangers in a row.
 Shall we finish on a close-up of a rat?
 No. Shall we zoom in on Tegan as she opens the cage?
 Nah, that’ll do.
-That’s a ****ing wrap.top
+That’s a ****ing wrap.

-Sue: So let me get this straight: this lot are going to steal the TARDIS and then they’re going to use it to travel the universe shopping for androids?
-They are having a laugh!
+Sue: Let me get this straight… This lot are going to steal the TARDIS, and then they’re going to use it to travel the universe shopping for androids?
+They’re having a laugh!

 Sue: What is she making again?
 I’ve completely forgotten.
 It’s not a fridge, is it?

 The Doctor escapes from his bonds with the help of a safety pin.
-A little later, the Doctor uses the very same pin to short-circuit an electronic lock.
+And then, a little later, he uses the very same pin to short-circuit an electronic lock.

-Sue: Is this the replacement for the sonic screwdriver?
+Sue: Is this the replacement for his sonic screwdriver?
 A safety pin?
-Handy for the kids, I suppose, but very difficult to market.
+Handy for the kids, I suppose, but very difficult for the BBC to market.

-When Nyssa notices Adric approaching the TARDIS, she rushes outside to greet him.
+Nyssa notices Adric approaching the TARDIS on the scanner and she rushes outside to greet him.

-Sue: She’s sending mixed signals to Adric.
-One minute she’s bickering with him, the next minute she wants to give him a big hug.
+Sue: She’s sending mixed signals.
+One minute she’s bickering with him, the next she wants to give him a big hug.

 But wait!
 The android is hiding behind the TARDIS!
-Nyssa races inside while Adric tries to kick it to death with his Wellington boots.
-But it’s all in vain and the android gains entry to the ship.
+Nyssa races inside as Adric tries to kick it to death with his Wellington boots.
+However, his efforts are in vain and the android enters the ship.

 Sue: Nyssa left the bloody doors open AGAIN!

-Sue: It’s not so scary when it looks like a prop from Starlight Express.
+Sue: It isn’t so scary when it looks like a prop from Starlight Express.

-Nyssa shakes the android to death with her sonic booster.
+Nyssa shakes it to death with her homemade sonic booster.

-Sue: So she was making a huge vibrator in her bedroom?
-OK, fair enough.
+Sue: So Nyssa was making a huge vibrator in her bedroom?
+Okay, fair enough.
+I can believe that.

-Sue: Don’t worry, they’ll be other vibrators, love.
+Sue: Don’t worry, they’ll be other vibrators, chick.

-And then Adric pilots the TARDIS.
-He manages to land it on a sixpence next to the Doctor.
+And then Adric pilots the TARDIS, managing to land it on a sixpence, right next to the Doctor.

-The Doctor searches for the Terileptils hidden base with some maps of old London town.
+The Doctor searches for the Terileptils’ hidden base with maps of old London town.

-Sue: Does anyone have a lute so we can play the theme to EastEnders over this?
+Sue: I wish I had a lute so I could play the theme to EastEnders over this.

-The Terileptil meets up with his comrades at their secret bakery base.
+The Terileptil meets his comrades at their secret bakery base.

 The Doctor and his gang (there are too many of the ****ers to list) reach the bakers.

 Sue: Is it definitely a bakery?
-The red lighting in there makes it look like a brothel.
+The red lighting makes it look like a brothel.

 Sue: Right.
 So the Doctor just started the Great Fire of London.
 That’s heroic.